-The PCMCIA port provides the option of a wireless LAN.
-This feature is not available on all models.
+The dual PCMCIA and CardBus slot provides the option of a wireless LAN.

-IEEE 802.11b 11 Mbps Wireless LAN
+IEEE 802.11 b/g Wireless LAN

-The optional 11 Mbps wireless LAN card provides mobility and a fast network environment for small and home offices.
+The optional wireless LAN card provides mobility and a fast network environment for small and home offices.
 Users can connect to the local area network without any wiring efforts and enjoy reliable high-speed connectivity.
-This feature is not available on all models.